How to Effectively Write Text Messages in Your Book: Tips & Techniques

 Mix direct text message content with descriptive narration to avoid static reading experiences.
 Descriptive passages can provide context to the emotions or settings surrounding the text exchanges, which keeps readers engaged and enhances character development.

-Example: After a tense message exchange between characters about a secret meeting, describe one character’s anxious behaviors or surroundings to build suspense.
+Example: After a tense message exchange between characters about a secret meeting, describe one character's anxious behaviors or surroundings to build suspense.
+Show them rereading the message, typing and deleting responses, or staring at the screen waiting for a reply.

 Adjust Frequency According To Importance